ubiq/tars-discord/README.md

 # tars-discord

-Tars is the Discord bot which run in the Ubiq Discord Server.
+Tars is the Discord bot which is run in the Ubiq Discord Server.